Sunday, June 9, 2024

 But I do think 25 or 30 should be the minimum age to actually old office.
 I disagree with 35 being required for the Senate and Presidency, that should be lowered to 30 the age David was crowned at.

 Thing about the Voting Age is you can't have it both ways, if you want to have a minimum voting age there should also be a maximum one because the elderly do at a certain point become functionally children again.
-Old people vote the most Conservatively because they're most motivated by Nostalgia, so political bias clearly influences what Conservatives and Centrists think about the voting age since it suits their interests to stifle calls for radical change.
+Except that Old people vote the most Conservatively because they're most motivated by Nostalgia, so political bias clearly influences what Conservatives and Centrists think about the voting age since it suits their interests to stifle calls for radical change.
 So in my opinion either both the youngest and oldest can vote, or neither.

 Saturday, June 1, 2024